DavidArsene/android-sparse-rs/README.md

 There is no official documentation of the sparse format.
 However, [libsparse](https://android.googlesource.com/platform/system/core/+/master/libsparse/) is part of the Android Open Source Project (AOSP).
-It provides utilities to convert from raw to sparse files and back, called `img2simg` and `simg2img`, respectively.
+It provides utilities to convert from raw to sparse images and back, called `img2simg` and `simg2img`, respectively.
 Unfortunately, these tools are not part of the Android SDK.
 To use them, one has to download the AOSP and build them from source, which can be a rather time-consuming undertaking.

-This project reimplements parts of libsparse in Rust to make working with sparse files less of a hassle.
+This project reimplements parts of libsparse in Rust to make working with sparse images less of a hassle.
 While android-sparse doesn't implement all features of libsparse, it supports the main use cases of:

-* converting raw to sparse files (`img2simg`)
+* converting raw to sparse images (`img2simg`)
-* converting sparse to raw files (`simg2img`)
+* converting sparse to raw images (`simg2img`)
-* inspecting sparse files (`simg_dump`)

 Additionally, being implemented in Rust it has a couple of advantages over libsparse, namely guaranteed memory safety and a significantly simpler build